-A subcategory of the third approach, which benefits from all three methods, is radiation mapping using UAVs.
+A subcategory of the third approach, which offers the benefits from all three methods, is radiation mapping using UAVs.
 The utilization of this method seems ideal for the following reasons:

 It can produce high resolution mappings similar to the hand held based surveys since UAVs can hover in low altitudes and follow dense trajectories in given areas.

 UAVs approach the territories of above and avoid local obstacles resulting in a low sampling density.
-In addition, they have the ability to fly with low velocity in close proximity to nuclear premises and collect accurate measurements.
+In addition, they have the ability to fly steadily with low velocity in close proximity to nuclear premises and collect accurate measurements.

 UAVs require lower initial expenditure than airborne radiation surveys.